in

 A pair can be left in the big hand, and the two left highest-ranking cards should form the low hand.
 There are no exceptions.

-Two above examples will be observed in over sixty percent of hands while playing Pai Gow poker.
+The two above examples will be observed in over sixty percent of hands while playing Pai Gow poker.
 So, these rules should be memorized.

 Two pairs